minasgull/minasgull/README.md

 Enjoy your time here 😎

 ## 🧑🏻 A little about myself
-I'm a Senior Software Engineer with more than 6 year of experience.
+I'm a Lead Software Engineer with more than 10 year of experience.
 Mostly working with Java, but also interested in Android and DevOps.

 Today i have competention in fields:
 - software engineering